Sunac/graphql-serverless/README.md

 2. ``http://localhost:4000/playground`` this uses graphql-playground
 3. ``http://localhost:4000/graphqli`` this exposes graphqli console for manual testing

-NB of the graphql query ui would eventually be scraped as both perform almost the same thing
+**NB** The graphql query ui would eventually be scraped as both perform almost the same thing

 Serverless is currently used for running/deploying the app to aws lambda.